 - (i) Except where noted, revenue loss estimates for each tax preference are calculated in static terms without accounting for behavioral effects that may result from the elimination or modification of a specific tax preference.
 This limitation is most significant with respect to business tax credits whose primary purpose is to encourage behavioral change, such as different patterns of business investment. - (ii) Revenue loss estimates are calculated separately for each tax preference.
 No assessment has been made of the cumulative effect of a number of tax preferences on lost revenues.
 Interrelationships between different tax preferences can result in situations in which changing one preference has implications for the revenue loss estimates of other preferences.
 This limitation is most apparent with respect to tax preferences for the elderly.
-The elderly may claim up to four different, non-meanstested tax preferences.
+The elderly may claim up to four different, non-means-tested tax preferences.
 Due to Delaware's graduated rate structure, the revenue effect of claiming four tax breaks simultaneously is not necessarily the same as the sum of its parts.
-For example, an elderly couple that qualifies for three tax preferences may avoid any tax liability by taking only one of the three preferences available to them.3 - (iii) Revenue estimates assume no change in the taxpayer's decision to itemize deductions or to take the standard deduction.
+For example, an elderly couple that qualifies for three tax preferences may avoid any tax liability by taking only one of the three preferences available to them. - (iii) Revenue estimates assume no change in the taxpayer's decision to itemize deductions or to take the standard deduction.
 If several preferred itemized deductions were eliminated, more taxpayers would possibly claim the standard deduction instead.
 As a result, the revenue impacts of other itemized deductions would fall.
-Conversely, elimination of the additional standard deduction for the elderly might cause an increase in itemized deductions, which would affect the fiscal impact of other tax preferences. - (iv) The fiscal impact of a particular provision only examines the revenue losses related to a specific tax covered in this Report.
-This is significant for several of the business tax credits, which may be taken against taxes other than corporate income tax or public utility taxes.
-For example, while a firm may have no corporate income against which to claim credits, it may claim the credits against the gross receipts tax, which is not covered in this Report.
+Conversely, elimination of the additional standard deduction for the elderly might cause an increase in itemized deductions, which would affect the fiscal impact of other tax preferences.

-3 See the section of this Report entitled "Incrementalism" below.
+&lt;sup>3 See the section of this Report entitled "Incrementalism" below.